SeanX16/PX4-object-tracking/README.md

 ## Acknowledgements

-Thanks to my supervisor and the Department of ELEL at CityUHK.
+Thanks to my supervisor and the EE Department at CityUHK.

 This project builds upon open-source tools from the PX4, ROS, and OpenCV communities.